Indian natural history: Indus Valley Civilization

 Over a thousand sites of the Indus Valley civilisation across north west South Asia, before 1700 BC have been studied to date.
 A large number of animal bones have been found at these sites; one-fifth of these comprising bones of wild fauna, such as the jackal, hare, chital, rhinoceros and elephant.
-Most seeds found in the dwellings of some western Indian sites are of wild plants now extinct to the region.
+Most seeds found in the dwellings of some western Indian sites are of wild plants now extinct in the region.

 The fauna and flora of those times are richly represented in the clay pottery and tablets excavated from these sites.
 Clay tablets document many species of now locally extinct wildlife including rhinoceros and elephant.
 A tiger seal has been found in Harrappa dating back to 3000 BC.

 The swamp deer or barasingha was found in Mehrgarh in Baluchistan till 300 BC and probably became locally extinct due to over-hunting and loss of riverine habitat to cultivation.
 A species of wild cattle, Bos primegenius nomadicus or the zebu vanished early on from its range in the Indus basin and western India, possibly due to inter-breeding with domestic cattle and resultant fragmentation of wild populations due to loss of habitat.

 The first recorded domestication of the elephant was in Harappan times and the animal ultimately went on to serve as a siege engine, mount in war, status symbol, work animal, and an elevated platform for hunting.